 Exeter Local History Society usually organises six visits or walks every year to a wide variety of destinations within Exeter.
-They are listed on the left; just click on whichever title you wish for full information.
+They are detaileded on the left; just click on whichever title you wish for full information.
 A brief summary of recent visits is below.

 (There are also regular bi-monthly talks.
 Just double click on